 PHCD will notify the tenant in writing to request a change of dwelling due to violations that are the owner's responsibility and not corrected within PHCD-required time frame.
 The tenant will be contacted to begin the Change of Dwelling (COD) process.
+If a tenant of PHCD's Housing Choice Voucher Program or Project Based Voucher that has lost their assisted housing because the private owner failed the Housing Quality Standards (HQS) inspection and the family has been unable to lease a new unit within the period provided by PHCD, the tenant will be provided a selection preference for an appropriate public housing unit that first becomes available for occupancy after the family exhausts the search time period without executing a lease and HAP Contract and the voucher has expired.
+No abated HAP will be applied towards relocation costs.

 If there are both tenant and owner responsible violations, HAP will be abated and the tenant assistance may be recommended for termination according to HUD regulations.